pocomane/brewed-in-the-apocalypse/bita.md

 success the scenarist may, and is encouraged to, select one of the used trait.
 The player must tell how that trait helped em to success.
 If ey is unable to do it, the roll became a failure.

+TODO : on failure, the player can select an harm and the scenarist show how it make the action fail ???

 Normally, with the 8 initial traits, in every roll you would be able to play 1 or 2 of them, unless the player is forced to make an action that is completely